Fleischerboy/JPhil/README.md

 # JPhil
-simple webserver Framwork for web development in java.
+A simple java web server framework for web development in java.

 # Quick start